DataDog/documentation/content/en/opentelemetry/otlp_ingest_in_the_agent.md

 OTLP Ingest in the Agent allows you to use observability features in the Datadog Agent.
 Because the application is instrumented with OpenTelemetry SDK, some Datadog Library specific features aren't available for the ingested data including Application Security Management, Continuous Profiler, Runtime Metrics, and Ingestion Rules.

 To get started, you first [instrument your application][3] with OpenTelemetry SDKs.
 Then, export the telemetry data in OTLP format to the Datadog Agent.
 Configuring this varies depending on the kind of infrastructure your service is deployed on, as described on the page below.
+Although the aim is to be compatible with the latest OTLP version, the OTLP Ingest in the Agent is not compatible with all OTLP versions.
+Verify OTLP version compatibility through the [Agent changelog][6].

 Read the OpenTelemetry instrumentation documentation to understand how to point your instrumentation to the Agent.
 The `receiver` section described below follows the [OpenTelemetry Collector OTLP receiver configuration schema][4].